Table of Contents

 - Audible audiobooks app have done a great job of targeting different audiences with different genres of their books collection.
 Use the Facebook algorithm to your advantage and get them engaged.

 - Rage Coffee has turned its average customer reviews into great ad campaigns by justifying its price point.
 Small businesses come across price hurdles, but if you can make an attractive copy and get your point across, average reviews could turn into great ones!
+Such is the power of leveraging the best Facebook ads examples tips and tricks to grow your business.

 - Brands like Tanishq Jewelry uses gift-giving festivals to encourage giving gifts to oneself to encourage self-love.
 Several other brands are following this trend, and it would not be a bad idea for you to use this idea.

 - Free shipping offers work great for small businesses.
 Wow Skin Science Products started with this concept by offering free shipping coupons to their audiences on their first orders.
+When you post such lucrative offers on your ads, your audience is compelled to click on them, turning up the popularity of your Facebook ad.

 - The use of a mascot like Fido of 7Up gives a recognizable face for your audience to relate to and keep them engaged.